About the McKinney-Vento Act

-Every school district in Oregon has at least one designated Homeless Student Liaison to provide direct assistance to homeless families and unaccompanied youths to access and achieve in school.
+Every school district in Oregon has at least one designated McKinney-Vento Liaison who provides direct assistance to families and unaccompanied youth, helping with access to education, which enables success in school.

-- Double-up housing with other families or friends due to economic hardship.
+- Doubled-up housing - living temporarily with family or friends due to economic hardship or a similar reason.

 - Hotels or motels.

 - Shelters or transitional housing, including domestic violence shelters and clean and sober living programs.

 - Cars, abandoned buildings, parks, on the street.

 - Substandard housing - spaces which may have mold, rodents, or lack access to heating, cooling, electricity, running water.